-“We’re going to leave the playground in five minutes,” I tell G as he makes his way down the slide.
+“We’re going to leave the playground in five minutes,” I tell my son as he makes his way down the slide.

-The children squealed and ran out the door to surround G like a group of puppies after a shiny new toy.
+The children squealed and ran out the door to surround him like a group of puppies after a shiny new toy.
 Hugs were given.
 Questions were asked.
-I heard one of them say, “I love you G!”
+I heard one of them say, “I love you,” to him.

-As I stand to gather things, I see G step onto the balance beam.
-You know the one…it hovers about five and a half feet from the ground.
+As I stand to gather things, I see my son step onto the balance beam.
+You know the one-it hovers nearly five and a half feet from the ground.

 I see leaves from a tree branch wave in front of him.

-I see the branch is held by his friend M, who stands just beneath the beam.
+I see the branch is held by one of his more rambunctious friends who stands beneath the beam.

 Then it all goes slow motion.

-My body hurls forward and up into the air.
+I feel my body hurl forward and up into the air.

-He lets out the cry that signals the inner-mama grizzly bear to lift cars and bend steel.
+I hear him let out the cry that signals the inner mama grizzly bear to lift cars and bend steel.